vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 - we can grab and process prometheus metrics from the pods that expose them
 - we can gather node-level logs, useful for cluster operators

+### Windows support

+We don't aim to support Windows Kubernetes clusters initially.
+The reason for that is Windows support in general (i.e. outside of Kubernetes context) is a bit lacking - we don't measure performance on Windows, don't run unit tests on Windows, don't build Windows docker images, etc.
+This is a blocker for a proper integration with Kubernetes clusters running on Windows.

+To sum up: if it works - it works, if it doesn't - we'll take care of it later.

+> If you're reading this and want to use Vector with Windows - please let us
+> know.

 ## Prior Art

 1. [Filebeat k8s integration]